-Carer’s Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with substantial caring needs.
+Carer’s Allowance is a benefit for people who regularly care for someone.
+To get Carer's Allowance, you have to spend at least 35 hours a week caring for someone with substantial care needs.
+And the person that you care for has to be getting certain benefits.

-It’s not means tested, so it’s not affected by the amount of savings you have or by how much money you have coming in.
+It’s not means tested, so it’s not affected by the amount of savings you have.
 It doesn’t depend on National Insurance (NI) contributions either.
 It’s taxable and counts as income for tax credits and other means tested benefits.

 For you to qualify, the person you care for must be claiming one or more of these benefits: